NumEconCopenhagen/kingcobra/README.md

 # Introduction to the repository
-This repository has its roots in the course "Introduction to Programming and Numerical Analysis".
-It consists of three different projects:
+This is the repository for the group kingcobra.
+It has its roots in the course "Introduction to Programming and Numerical Analysis" and consists of three different projects:

-* A data project containing an analysis of growth in GDP and growth in EDU.
+* A data project containing an analysis of growth in GDP and growth in EDU for a wide variety of countries.
 * A model project containing an analysis of the basic Solow model, the general Solow model, the Solow model with human and the Solow model with land.
 * An exam project solving the "human capital accumulation"-problem, the AS-AD model and "exchange economy"-problem.